NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 problem is equally applicable to all Reno-style TCP standards and their variants, including TCP-Reno {{!RFC5681}}, TCP-NewReno
 {{!RFC6582}}{{!RFC6675}}, SCTP {{?RFC4960}}, and TFRC {{!RFC5348}},
-which use the same linear increase function for window growth, which we refer to collectively as "AIMD TCP" below.
+which use the same linear increase function for window growth.
+We refer to all Reno-style TCP standards and their variants collectively as "AIMD TCP", below because they use the Additive Increase and Multiplicative Decrease algorithm (AIMD).

 CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of AIMD TCP to remedy this problem.